UniMath/agda-unimath/src/foundation/uniqueness-image.lagda.md

----
-title: Uniqueness of the image of a map
+#  Uniqueness of the image of a map
----

 ```agda
 module foundation.uniqueness-image where